darkleaf/di/Readme.md

 # Dependency injection

-DI is a dependency injection framework that allows you to define dependencies as cheaply as defining function arguments.
+DI is a dependency injection framework that allows you to define dependencies as easily as you define function arguments.

 * [Documentation](https://darkleaf.github.io/di/)
 * [Example app](example/src/example/core.clj)